McKinnon, Victoria: History

 McKinnon expanded in the early 1900s due to the McKinnon railway station.
 McKinnon Road features McKinnon's main shopping strip and many back alleys run along the rear on either side.
 During the 1990s there was a gradual decline in the variety of shops on McKinnon's main shopping strip.
 This was highlighted by the loss of a butcher, green grocer, independent supermarket, nursery, bank, library and doctor's surgery.
 However, in recent years the shopping strip has begun to reinvent itself with the emergence of a small but noticeable cafe culture.

 The Post Office opened on 9 March 1915 as Manchester Road, and was renamed Bentleigh North in 1949 and McKinnon in 1964.

 McKinnon is also home to a World War II memorial located at 119 McKinnon Rd.
 The memorial gives the names of soldiers from the area who were killed in the war.

-McKinnon Secondary College is the suburbs Secondary school.
+McKinnon Secondary College is the suburb's secondary school.